-On a recent afternoon, my kids and I went to check it out.
-The rink is covered, accomodates up to 125 people and the city of Olympia plans to make the rink an ongoing seasonal addition to its winter festivities.
-It's open this season through Jan.
-6, 2019.
+Last season, my kids and I went to try it out and here's what we found.
+The rink is covered, accomodates up to 155 people — it has expanded a bit this year — and the city plans to make it an ongoing seasonal addition to local winter festivities.

-Designed for skaters of all ages, the rink’s motto is "if you can walk, you can skate."
-While my kids are bigger, the rink offers sturdy walkers and double-blade skates for young ones and beginners.
+Designed for skaters of all ages, the rink’s motto is “If you can walk, you can skate.”
+The rink offers sturdy walkers and double-blade skates for young ones and beginners.
 You can even rent clip-on blades that allow toddlers to keep their shoes on while getting a feel for the ice.

 My boys and I got our skates from the skate counter and gave it a go.